Venktesh98/Portfolio/README.md

 # Portfolio

-A Single Page Application portfolio where it gives you a breif about my background details including my skills, working, projects etc.
+A Single Page and fully responsive portfolio application where it gives you a breif about my background details including my skills, working, projects etc.

 ## Requisites to run project